 Medicare Supplement Insurance, also known as Medigap, is designed to plug holes in your Original Medicare coverage by covering deductibles, copays, and coinsurance.
 These plans can also provide coverage if you travel overseas.

 The North Carolina State Health Insurance Assistance Program (SHIP) provides free, unbiased, and confidential counseling to all Medicare-eligible residents.
-The trained volunteer counselors aren’t licensed insurance agents, and they will never endorse any company or try to sell you a plan.
+The trained volunteer counselors aren’t licensed insurance agents, and they’ll never endorse any company or try to sell you a plan.
 Their primary purpose is to advise North Carolina seniors about their health care options.

 Short-term health insurance in North Carolina is available through off-exchange health insurance companies.
 These plans are thin and don’t provide the same essential benefits as Healthcare.gov marketplace plans.
 The plans are designed to be temporary, primarily to cover gaps in coverage.
 For example, if you know you’ll be switching jobs, and your new coverage won’t kick in for a few months, a short-term health insurance plan might make sense.

 Although North Carolina doesn’t have state rules about short-term policies, it follows federal government guidelines.
 Plans can provide coverage for up to one year and are renewable for up to 36 months.
 Short-term policies don’t cover preexisting conditions or mental health care.
-Conditions that could result in denied or non-renewal of coverage include:

 Health care sharing and faith-based health plans are usually based on religious beliefs, but you don’t need to be associated with any religious group to purchase a plan.
 Since they’re not considered insurance, the North Carolina Department of Insurance doesn’t regulate them.
 You should carefully check the plan before you purchase one.
-Under the ACA, some benefits are mandated, and faith-based plans may not offer the critical coverage you need.
+Under the Affordable Care Ac, some benefits are mandated, and faith-based plans may not offer the critical coverage you need.

 Short-term disability coverage is typically used to cover household expenses when you’re injured.
 You’ll still need regular health insurance to cover your medical expenses.
 Short-term disability payments won’t help you if you’re hospitalized for an extended period.